lexnederbragt/MBV3070-H19/lab/2_Flow_Control.md

 ### Task: GCdecider.py - Figuring out if a DNA string has more or less than 50 % GC content.

-Use the slides from last week, and look at the exercises from last week too.

 The goal for this task is to figure out if a piece of DNA contains more than 50% GCs or not.
 This basically means counting the number of Gs and Cs and figuring out if these together make up more than 50% of the number of nucleotides in the string.

 Below is skeleton script that will do this.
-Save this in a file that you will name GCdecider.py.
-Figure out what each line of code should do, and fill in the missing text.
+Copy this cell and edit your copy: determine what each line of code should do, and fill in the missing text.
 Try to run it, does it work?

 ```Python
 ___ = "ATGGCATGGCATGGC"